 Configure legacy on-premises public folders for a hybrid deployment

-Summary: Use the steps in this article to synchronize public folders between Office 365 and your Exchange Server 2010 on-premises deployment.
+Summary: Use the steps in this article to synchronize public folders between Microsoft 365 or Office 365 and your Exchange Server 2010 on-premises deployment.

 In a hybrid deployment, your users can be in Exchange Online , on-premises, or both, and your public folders are either in Exchange Online or on-premises.
 Public folders can reside in only one place, so you must decide whether your public folders will be in Exchange Online or on-premises.
 They can't be in both locations.
 Public folder mailboxes are synchronized to Exchange Online by the Directory Synchronization service.
 However, mail-enabled public folders aren't synchronized across premises.

-This topic describes how to synchronize mail-enabled public folders if your users are in Office 365 and your Exchange Server 2010 SP3 public folders are on-premises.
-However, an Office 365 user who is not represented by a MailUser object on-premises (local to the target public folder hierarchy) won't be able to access legacy or modern on-premises public folders.
+This topic describes how to synchronize mail-enabled public folders if your users are in Microsoft 365 or Office 365 and your Exchange Server 2010 SP3 public folders are on-premises.
+However, a Microsoft 365 or Office 365 user who is not represented by a MailUser object on-premises (local to the target public folder hierarchy) won't be able to access legacy or modern on-premises public folders.

 This topic refers to the Exchange Server 2010 SP3 servers as the legacy Exchange server.